-In Yugoslavia, the civilian economy was the target: hospitals, airports, government buildings, manufacturing, infrastructure, not to mention 17th century churches and the country’s historical and cultural heritage.
+In Yugoslavia, the civilian economy was the target: hospitals, airports, government buildings, manufacturing, infrastructure, not to mention 17th-century churches and the country’s historical and cultural heritage.

 Michel Chossudovsky, March 24, 2011

 Heralded by the global media as a humanitarian peace-keeping mission, NATO’s ruthless bombing of Belgrade and Pristina goes far beyond the breach of international law.
-While Slobodan Milosevic is demonised, portrayed as a remorseless dictator, the Kosovo Liberation Army (KLA) is upheld as a self-respecting nationalist movement struggling for the rights of ethnic Albanians.
-The truth of the matter is that the KLA is sustained by organised crime with the tacit approval of the United States and its allies.
+While Slobodan Milosevic is demonized, portrayed as a remorseless dictator, the Kosovo Liberation Army (KLA) is upheld as a self-respecting nationalist movement struggling for the rights of ethnic Albanians.
+The truth of the matter is that the KLA is sustained by organized crime with the tacit approval of the United States and its allies.

 Following a pattern set during the War in Bosnia, public opinion has been carefully misled.
-The multibillion dollar Balkans narcotics trade has played a crucial role in “financing the conflict” in Kosovo in accordance with Western economic, strategic and military objectives.
+The multibillion-dollar Balkans narcotics trade has played a crucial role in “financing the conflict” in Kosovo in accordance with Western economic, strategic and military objectives.
 Amply documented by European police files, acknowledged by numerous studies, the links of the Kosovo Liberation Army (KLA) to criminal syndicates in Albania, Turkey and the European Union have been known to Western governments and intelligence agencies since the mid-1990s.

 “…The financing of the Kosovo guerilla war poses critical questions and it sorely test claims of an “ethical” foreign policy.
 Should the West back a guerilla army that appears to partly financed by organised crime.”